-In case you didn’t know: Canada’s kinda big.
+In case you weren’t aware: Canada’s kinda big.
 And with that massive size comes the problem in trying to pinpoint exactly when to plan a trip to Canada.

-Much of the country (at least the parts you’d probably want to visit) features a temperate climate with four distinct seasons.
+Much of Canada—at least the parts you’d likely want to visit—features a temperate climate with four distinct seasons.

 For most travellers, the best time to visit Canada is in the summer months between July and August.
 It’s the busiest time of year, but, by far, the best weather-wise as you’ll encounter plenty of hot & sunny days.

 Spring and fall are also good times to travel to Canada.

 Autumn is particularly beautiful in many parts of the country as the fall colours come out in full force.

 A word of caution: You may want to avoid non-urban destinations in spring as the mosquitoes & blackflies can be quite a nuisance between May and June.
 (Having spent much of my life in Northern Ontario, trust me: I speak from experience.)

 Where to go in Canada: Top destinations & best places to visit

 If there’s any one adjective that you could use to describe Canada it’s diverse.
 Whether in culture or landscapes, the Great White North always has something interesting up its sleeve.